tamontealegrep/MarketplaceCondition/README.md

 df['stop_day'] = df['stop_time'].dt.dayofweek
 df['days_active'] = (df['stop_time'] - df['start_time']).dt.days
 ```
-The columns with redundant information are removed, and it was determined that the 'last_updated' column does not provide relevant information.
+The columns with redundant information are removed, and it was determined that the `last_updated` column does not provide relevant information.
 ```python
 # Delete time columns
 for column in time_columns:
     df = df.drop(columns=[column])
 ```
 ## 2.10 Quantity columns
+This group includes the columns related to the stock or quantities of the product.
 ```python
 quantity_columns = ["initial_quantity", "sold_quantity", "available_quantity"]
 ```
-An integrity check is performed on the data for 'initial_quantity', 'sold_quantity', and 'available_quantity' columns.
+An integrity check is performed on the data for `initial_quantity`, `sold_quantity` and `available_quantity` columns.

 --------
 ```python